tobyhede/go-underscore/README.md

 Each func(func(A int), []A)
 Each func(func(A B), []A)

 Applies the given iterator function to each element of a collection (slice or map).

 If the collection is a Slice, the iterator function arguments are *value, index*

 If the collection is a Map, the iterator function arguments are *value, key*

+EachP is a Parallel implementation of Each and *concurrently* applies the given iterator function to each element of a collection (slice or map).

 ``` go
   // var Each func(func(value interface{}, i interface{}), interface{})